Table 6.36 — EEs for EAs whose label begins with A

 BOUNDARY <LIGHTING> associated with a <BOUNDARY>.
 12

-CALVERT Calvert, the standard <SYSTEM> of approach <LIGHTING> for Australia.
+CALVERT The standard <SYSTEM> of approach <LIGHTING> for Australia; Calvert.
 13

 CENTRE_AND_DOUBLE_ROW Centre and double row <LIGHT>s.
 14